A randomized, controlled trial of an electronic HIV pre-exposure prophylaxis care system among men who have sex with men in rural and small town areas

 - Age 18-24

-- Live in a rural zip code based on census urbanicity classifications
+- Live in a rural or small town zip code based on census urbanicity classifications

 - Able to complete the survey instruments in English